brunosarti83/pwc-advertising-api/README.md

   (protected)

   - `/locations/`: GET (list, exclude `is_deleted = true`, accepts `?limit=&offset=`), POST, GET `{id}`, PUT `{id}`, DELETE `{id}`
+  - `/locations/bulk_load`: POST (this endpoint accepts a csv file with locations to bulk load.
+It was not made available through the frontend but it can be tested through the `/docs` or using a client like Postman, etc. An example CSV file with new locations is provided in this repository),
   - `/billboards/`: GET (list, exclude `is_deleted = true`, accepts `?limit=&offset=`), POST, GET `{id}`, PUT `{id}`, DELETE `{id}`
   - `/billboards/availabile?campaign_id={camp_id}`: GET (list, exclude `is_deleted = true`, filters availability for this campaigns dates, and provides actionable links to add the listed billboards to a campaign)
   - `/billboards/available?start_date={YYYY-MM-DD}&end_date={YYYY-MM-DD}`: GET (list, exclude `is_deleted = true`, filters availability for the given dates)